AustinHackers/austinhackers.github.io/README.md

 3. Test changes locally with [rake](https://github.com/AustinHackers/austinhackers.github.io/blob/master/Rakefile) (requires [jekyll](http://jekyllrb.com/) and components be installed).
-4. Commit changes to local repo
+4. Commit changes to a local repo
-5. Push local branch to origin
+5. Push the local branch to origin
 6. Create/submit pull request on github.com
 7. Clean up
 8. Resyncing from upstream

-### Create new branch
+### Create a new branch
 First, create a new branch from your master branch:

 ```
-Please use the format YYYY-MM-DD-yourhandle
+Please use the format YYYY-MM-DD-your handle
 git checkout master
-git checkout -b 2013-09-26-mauvehead
+git checkout -b 2013-09-26-mauve head
 ```

 ### Create/copy new speaker-notes markdown file
 Either copy an existing speaker-notes file from another meeting or use the template found in templates/.
 If you choose to use the template, please remove the "Date:" line before your final commit.
-This line is only required to make jekyll run without errors while testing locally with rake.
+This line is only required to make Jekyll run without errors while testing locally with a rake.

 Create/copy the speaker-notes markdown file, ensuring to put it in the proper meeting folder \_posts/YYYY-MM-DD/ that you spoke at.

-### Test changes with rake
+### Test changes with a rake
-With jekyll installed locally (follow quick-start-instructions from [jekyll](jekyllrb.com) website), from the main root of the repo, run *rake* to start jekyll and watch the output of the server.
+With Jekyll installed locally (follow quick-start-instructions from [jekyll](jekyllrb.com) website), from the main root of the repo, run *rake* to start Jekyll and watch the output of the server.
 Now you can navigate to [localhost:4000](http://localhost:4000) to view your changes.

-### Commit changes, push branch to origin
+### Commit changes, push the branch to origin
 Once it's all done and tested, add the changes to your repo and push the branch up to origin:

 ```
 git add <path to new speaker-notes>
-git commit -m "added speaker-notes for mauvehead at meeting 2013-09-26"
+git commit -m "added speaker-notes for the mauve head at meeting 2013-09-26"
-git push origin 2013-09-26-mauvehead
+git push origin 2013-09-26-mauve head
 ```

 Please make sure your commit messages conform to [this guide]